open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.64.0

+- Patch added to fix for issue 448.
+Missed one log message.

 ## Changes in 2.63.0

 - Fixed issue 418: POST ​/v1​/orgs​/{orgid}​/agbots​/{id}​/agreements​/confirm wrong in swagger